-There is also the longer 240 kilometer Seven Lakes ‘Circuito Grande’ (Large loop) tour which winds through the lakes district all the way north to the charming town San Martín de los Andes, the gateway to Lanin National Park.
+There is also the longer 240 kilometer Seven Lakes ‘Circuito Grande’ (Large loop) tour which winds through the lakes district all the way north to the charming town of San Martín de los Andes, the gateway to Lanín National Park.

 The Swiss Colony

-On the ‘Circuito chico’ (short loop) tour is Colonia Suiza (the ‘Swiss Colony’), 25 kilometers from downtown Bariloche.
+On the ‘Circuito chico’ (short loop) tour, a not-to-be-missed stop is the Colonia Suiza (‘Swiss Colony’), 25 kilometers from downtown Bariloche.

 This village was established the same year as Bariloche by the French-speaking Swiss family the Goyes, who crossed over from Chile.